frost and freeze damage to corn

 Patience is Key

-When air temperatures drop to lethal levels (28° F or less) for more than a few hours, the growing point of a young corn plant can be injured or killed even if it is still below the soil surface.
-The degree of lethal damage that occurs (even at 28° F or less) depends on your soil type and the amount of moisture in your soil.
+When air temperatures drop to lethal levels (28o F or less) for more than a few hours, the growing point of a young corn plant can be injured or killed even if it is still below the soil surface.
+The degree of lethal damage that occurs (even at 28o F or less) depends on your soil type and the amount of moisture in your soil.
 Corn plants in sandy soil or in very dry soil are more prone to freeze damage.
-Corn planted in low-lying areas may actually drop below the freezing mark quicker than other spots in the field.
+Corn planted in lowlying areas may experience lower temperatures than other areas in the field.

-The key requirement for assessing frost damage is to be patient and to allow the plants to recover.
+The key requirement for assessing freeze damage is to be patient and to allow the plants to recover.
 While corn leaves may blacken and wither within a day after frost occurs, the true extent of plant damage may not be evident.
-After three to five days, surviving corn plants should be showing new leaf tissue expanding from damaged whorls.
+After three to five days, surviving corn plants should be showing new leaf tissue expanding from the bleached or straw-colored whorls.
 If a significant portion of the population is obviously dead after this same period of time, then replanting may be justified.

-Another way to assess whether a plant will survive is to dig up the plant, split it in half, and inspect the growing point (crown).
-The growing point of VE to V1 corn can be identified by finding the swollen area between the seed and above ground stem and leaves.
-Nodal roots are typically evident at the growing point of V2 and older plants.
-A brown discoloration of the growing point would indicate the plant will not survive.
-A white or light-yellow color indicates a live plant with a chance to continue development.
+Another way to assess whether a plant will survive is to split the plant in half (the below ground portion).
+A brown discoloration in the interior of the plant at the growing point indicates the plant will not survive.
+A white or light green color indicates a live plant with a chance to continue development.